wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1687098684/san-francisco-mask-329x301_epmkae.png"><img align="right" width="200"  alt="san-francisco-mask-329x301.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1687098684/san-francisco-mask-329x301_epmkae.png"></a> NOTE: Masks continue to be advised for all transit riders, including on Muni’s historic streetcars and cable cars.

-1. Get off the <a target="_blank" href="https://goo.gl/maps/pcTJBZjqWg82SuHB9">Don Chee Way & Steuart St stop</a> to visit the gift shop in the <a target="_blank" href="https://www.streetcar.org/museum/">Railway Museum</a> (at <a target="_blank" href="https://goo.gl/maps/tzPNye5M1coB152r5">177 Steuart</a>) to buy their famous yellow mask for introverts: "Information Gladly Given, But Safety Requires Avoiding Unnecessary Conversation".
+1. Get off the <a target="_blank" href="https://goo.gl/maps/pcTJBZjqWg82SuHB9">Don Chee Way & Steuart St stop</a> to buy their famous yellow mask for introverts: "Information Gladly Given, But Safety Requires Avoiding Unnecessary Conversation".
+It's in the gift shop within the <a target="_blank" href="https://www.streetcar.org/museum/">Railway Museum</a> (at <a target="_blank" href="https://goo.gl/maps/tzPNye5M1coB152r5">177 Steuart</a>).
 No time? buy from their <a target="_blank" href="https://www.streetcar.org/product-category/store-main/">virtual gift shop</a>.

     <strong>Ring the bell</strong> when you're approaching your stop by pulling the metal cord that runs along the side walls.